e-dream-ai/worker/README.md

 ## Setup

-1. `nvm install/use`
+1. `nvm install`
+2. `nvm use`
-2. `npm install`
+3. `npm install`
-3. `brew install redis`
+4. `brew install redis`
-4. Grab the appropriate runpod .env from 1Password and save to `.env`
+5. Grab the appropriate runpod .env from 1Password and save to `.env`

 ## Running

+1. `nvm use`
-1. `npm start` to start the worker or use `npm run dev` to recompile/restart automatically
+2. `npm start` to start the worker or use `npm run dev` to recompile/restart automatically
-2. `node dist/prompt.js A Fish in a skyscraper` to execute a job with a prompt
+3. `node dist/prompt.js A Fish in a skyscraper` to execute a job with a prompt